 - Local business districts attract customers by hosting musicians in front of shops and restaurants.

-- For neighbours, it’s a chance to turn ordinary sidewalks and streets into impromptu stages, dance floors, and social meeting points, and bring their community together.
+- For neighbours, it’s a chance to turn footpaths and streets into impromptu stages, dance floors, and social meeting points, and bring their community together.

 - For the city as a whole, it’s a way to attract tourists from other parts of the region to come experience the city’s cultural richness.